People often ask me when is the best time to visit Italy.

 Well, the story below, written by my husband, answers that...

-I'd traveled a lot before I reached Italy, visited so many countries.
-For some crazy reason Italy never appealed to the younger me.
+I'd traveled a lot before I reached Italy and visited so many countries.
+For some crazy reason, Italy never appealed to the younger me.
 I visited Paris, Spain, London, Brazil.
 So many places but somehow, I'd missed out on Italy.

 Only in my early twenties did I finally visit Italy.

-Arriving late at night, I dozed on the way in from the airport and arrived at a little Italian bed and breakfast in the centre of an ancient town.
+Arriving late at night, I dozed on the way in from the airport and arrived at a little Italian bed and breakfast in the center of an ancient town.

 Still half asleep, I went straight to my room and slept.